 But after years of practical despair, my soul made its break.

 On the day I turned in my notice, I alternated between states of serenity and childlike giddiness.
 The last ten days I spent in the office, I felt as if a weight had been lifted off my shoulders.
-I walked out of the office on my last day of work and never looked back (except to take a selfie).
+On my last day of work, I walked out of the office and never looked back (except to take a selfie).

 I found myself with all the time in the world, nowhere I needed to be and nothing I needed to do—an experience I never had, not even as a child.
 I relaxed (to the best of my Type-A tendencies), learned new things, traveled and kept myself open to the possibilities.

-It was simultaneously the best and most challenging decision I’ve made to date.
+Taking a sabbatical was simultaneously the best and most challenging decision I’ve made to date.

 A week after I turned in my two-weeks notice, some coworkers asked me if I had any regrets or second thoughts.
 Weeks into my sabbatical, acquaintances asked me if I might go back to my company or within the finance field.
 Months later, as I considered the possibilities post-sabbatical, friends and colleagues commented on the adage that it’s easier to find a job when you already have one.

 I regularly checked in with myself throughout the process for any inklings of regret.